ADGEfficiency/dsr-rl/PITCHME.md

 The Bellman equation relates the expected discounted return of the current state to the discounted value of the next state

-The Bellman equation is a recursive definition - i.e. it is bootstrapped
+The Bellman equation is a recursive definition - it is bootstrapped

 We can apply it to value functions